Klipper3d/klipper/README.md

 * Documents what is necessary to flash the MCU (57600 baud and correct avrdude protocol)
 * Adds support for MCU reset (toggle connection baud rate to 57600)
-* Adds support for ADS1118 and k-type thermocouples
+* Adds support for ADS1118 and k-type thermocouples (one or two extruders)
-* Adds support for hardware blinking of the LEDs (not committed yet)
+* Adds support for hardware blinking of the LEDs
 * Adds support for multiple buttons with same action in display
 * Adds example g code macros to emulate some original Makerbot behaviors